-Your 'new' breast may be tender, with some bruising and swelling at first.
-When your wound is fully healed and any bruising and swelling has settled, your wound should fade to a thin line outlining the breast area.
+Your 'new' breast(s) may be tender, with some bruising and swelling at first.
+When fully healed and any bruising and swelling has settled, your wound should fade to a thin line outlining the breast area.
+Breast surgery will not affect your physical ability to have sex and you may resume as soon as you and your partner feel comfortable.